Mortimer333/Dito/README.md

 - **.js** - Module with your component class extending imported `DitoElement` class and exporting created class as default
 - **.html** - Your components' template, here you can use all the feature presented you by this library
 - **.css** - Your component scoped styles.
 Each rule will be prefixed in a way that will make styles there be only applied to this component
-  - **!IMPORTANT** Even if there will be two components with the same name their styles might differ due to Dynamic CSS feature, so if you have CSS that matches all components and doesn't change it is recommended to not include it in components' CSS file
+  - **!IMPORTANT** Even if there will be two components with the same name their styles might differ due to Dynamic CSS feature

 #### Bare minimum: